anderskaplan/pomosite/README.md

 javascript code to be run in the web browser.

 A web site created with pomosite consists of the following:
-- a *templates* directory for the page templates (in the base language)
+- a *templates* directory for the page templates (in the default language)
 - a *resources* directory for style sheets, images, etc
 - a *translations* directory for translation files
 - a *generator script* written in python.
 This script provides some site-specific